SAP/sapmachine-manager-for-macos/README.md

 ## Documentation

-📚 If you want to learn more about _SapMachine Manager_'s features and how to use them, make sure to take a look at our [wiki](https://github.com/SAP/sapmachine-manager-for-macos/wiki) or the links below:
+📚 If you want to learn more about _SapMachine Manager_'s features, make sure to take a look at our [wiki](https://github.com/SAP/sapmachine-manager-for-macos/wiki) or the links below:

 [Installation](https://github.com/SAP/sapmachine-manager-for-macos/wiki/Installation)